DataSpott/sgt_analysis/README.md

 ```

 ## Further information
-Detailed instructions about the setup and use of *"SGT_Anaylser"* can be found in the manual provided in this repository.
+Detailed instructions about the setup and use of *"SGT-Anaylser"* can be found in the manual provided in this repository.